appbricks/cloud-inceptor/README.md

 >> For the cert fields `country`,`org`,`cn`,`ou`,`email` and name are mandatory.

-If you are deploying to AWS and would like to provide the `config.yml` as user data then pre-allocate and elastic IP and associate it with the instance once it has launched.
+If you are deploying to AWS and would like to provide the `config.yml` as user data, then pre-allocate an elastic IP and associate it with the instance once it has launched.
 An example config.yml would be:

 ```
 ---